postmanlabs/labs-docs/src/pages/docs/postman-flows/core-concepts/blocks.md

 - **Task blocks** - Perform a particular asynchronous task.
 - **Data blocks** -Create data of a specific type.
-- **Logic blocks** - perform actions on data to transform them.
+- **Logic blocks** - Perform actions on data to transform them.
 These are synchronous in nature.